AniketKathode/Automated-Software-Installer-/README.md

 # 🛠️ Automated Software Installer & Validator

-A simple **Bash + Python hybrid tool** for **installing and uninstalling software** on Ubuntu.
+A Simple **Bash + Python hybrid tool** for **installing and uninstalling software** on Ubuntu.
 This project automates software setup and logs the process.

 ## 🚀 Features
 ✅ **GUI Interface** – Install/Uninstall software with a user-friendly UI.